jhj0517/EasyVtuber/README.md

 # EasyVtuber
 ![](assets/sample_luda.gif)

-- Facial landmark와 GAN을 이용한 Character Face Generation
+- Facial landmark and GAN used for Character Face Generation
-- Google Meets, Zoom 등에서 자신만의 웹툰, 만화 캐릭터로 대화해보세요!
-- 악세사리는 어느정도 추가해도 잘 작동해요!
-- 안타깝게도 RTX 2070 미만에서는 실시간으로 잘 작동하지 않을 수도 있어요 ㅠㅠ
+- Accessories would work as long as if you don't add too much.
+- Unfortunately, on RTX 2070 or lower, it may not work well in real-time.

 <br/><br/>